jonlpersson/ed-latimore/site/_drafts/how-to-seduce-a-woman-the-ethical-way.md

 I can’t overstate how important eye contact is.
 When you meet someone’s gaze, you convey a whole bunch of biological signals.
 Not only does meeting her gaze let you know you’re interested in her, it suggests power and confidence.

-It’s also been proven in several studies that sending and receiving[eye contact](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6558178/){: target="_blank"} enhances arousal.
+It’s also been proven in several studies that sending and receiving&nbsp;[eye contact](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6558178/){: target="_blank"} enhances arousal.

 Of course, I’m not talking about a creepy, wide-eyed, desperate stare here, but a subtle, lingering glance in her direction followed by some intense, suggestive eye contact later on in the night is a proven recipe for success.